Ph.D. Degrees Awarded, Early Christian Studies

 Anne Seville (October 2008): "Ascetics and Society in Nilus of Ancyra: Old Testament Imagery as a Model for Personal and Social Reform."
 Dr Seville teaches history in the Ecumenical Institute of Theology at St Mary's Seminary and University, and is a Visiting Assistant Professor in the Department of Theology at Loyola College, both in Baltimore, MD.

 Jonathan Loopstra (May 2009): "Patristic Selections in the 'Masoretic' Handbooks of the Qarqapt?
 Tradition."
 From 2008 to 2009, after a year teaching under the aegis of the International Center for the Study of the Christian Orient in Granada, Spain, Dr Loopstra taught as a Visiting Assistant Professor at the Reformed Theological Seminary, Washington DC.
 From 2009 to 2011, he was Assistant Professor of History and Director of the Center for the Study of Ancient Mesopotamia at the American University of Iraq-Sulaimani.
-He is now Associate Professor of History at the University of Northwestern, St. Paul, MN.
+He is now Professor and Chair of History at the University of Northwestern, St. Paul, MN.
 His most recent books are Job.
 According to the Peshitta Version with English Translation (Gorgias Press, 2016) and An East Syrian Manuscript of the Syriac 'Masora' Dated to 899 CE.
 Introduction, List of Sample Texts, and Indices to Marginal Notes in British Library, Additional MS 12138.
 Vols.
 1 and 2 (Gorgias Press, 2014-5).

 Sidney R. Banks (May 2011).
 "Blazing Walls, Blazing Brothers: Monks and the Making of the Demon in the Pachomian Koinonia."
 Dr. Banks teaches Latin at Florence High School, Florence AL.

 Carl W. Griffin (May 2011).
 "Cyrillona: A Critical Study and Commentary."
-Dr Griffin is Assistant Research Professor at the Neal A. Maxwell Institute for Religous Scholarship at Brigham Young University and director of its Christianity and the Bible Research Initiative.
+Dr Griffin is Senior Research Fellow at the Neal A. Maxwell Institute for Religous Scholarship at Brigham Young University and director of its Christianity and the Bible Research Initiative.
 He recently published two books on the Syriac poet Cyrillona: Cyrillona: A Critical Study and Commentary (Gorgias Press, 2016) and The Works of Cyrillona (Gorgias Press, 2016).
 He is also co-editor, with Kristian S. Heal, of Syriac Manuscripts from the Vatican Library, 1 (Provo, UT: Bibliotheca Apostolica Vaticana & Brigham Young University, 2005).

 Jutta Raithel (Jan.
 2011).
 "Beginning at the End: Literary Unity and the Relationship between Anthropology and Liturgy in the Protevangelium Jacobi (P. Bodm.
 5)."